|

 Current medical advice is to cover up in the sun, but I believe the health benefits of exposure to its UVA and UVB rays greatly outweigh the disadvantages, even if that means using a sunbed during winter months.

 This is because the body converts sunshine into Vitamin D, a substance that helps build a healthy immune system and strong bones, and may even fight off depression and cancer.
+Vitamin D is known to play a vital role in metabolism of calcium, which is needed for strong bones.

 And last week a new study revealed it may help stave off Alzheimer's Disease.
 Research on English adults aged 65 and over showed that as their Vitamin D levels decreased, mental impairment increased.